Koolism: History

 The duo released the highly anticipated Part 1 in 2002.
 It was their first album on CD, and contained fresh tracks alongside those previously only released on vinyl.
-This CD release allowed Koolism to expand on their loyal and hugely supportive underground following to cater to a wider, ever-growing fan base.
+This CD release allowed Koolism to expand on their underground following to cater to a wider, ever-growing fan base.
 Koolism's commercial existence has also been enhanced by Australia's leading music program, rage, airing the film clip to "The Season", the title track to their 2002 EP.
 2002 also saw Koolism nominated in two categories (Best Hip Hop and Best Video) at that year's Australian Dance Music Awards.

 In 2003, the group toured the county relentlessly scoring high praise for their live show.
 'These lads have a strong reputation for putting on great live gigs.'
 JUICE (July 2003) Koolism again received nominations at the 2003 Australian Dance Music Awards, this time in three categories (Best Hip Hop Act, Turntabalist and Remix).

-They also managed to find time during their touring schedule to record their third album Part 3 - Random Thoughts (Part 2 was meant to be the EPs).
+During their tour they also recorded their third album Part 3 - Random Thoughts (Part 2 was meant to be the EPs).
 The album features guest appearances by Rodney P (UK), Nfamas (1200 Techniques), and Mnemonic Ascent and was released in early 2004.

 In 2004, Koolism won an ARIA Award for Best Urban Release, for their album out on Invada Records, Part 3 - Random Thoughts.
 The pair subsequently leaving Canberra with Hau moving north to Sydney and Danielsan heading to Melbourne.
 In February 2006, Koolism released their third album, New Old Ground on Invada records.